SimonSubokLee/ston-docs-son/admin/origin.kr.rst

 -  ``<ConnectTimeout> (default: 3 seconds)``

-   If the origin server is not connected within the set amount of second, it is considered as a connection failure.
+   If the origin server is not connected within the set amount of seconds, it is considered as a connection failure.

 -  ``<ReceiveTimeout> (default: 10 seconds)``

-   If the origin server does not reply HTTP response for the set amount of second for a normal HTTP request, it is considered as transaction failure.
+   If the origin server does not reply HTTP response within the set amount of second for a normal HTTP request, it is considered as transaction failure.

 -  ``<Exclusion> (default: 3 times)``

-   If the set amount of consecutive failures( ``<ConnectTimeout>`` or ``<ReceiveTimeout>`` ) occur in the origin server, related server will be excluded from the available server list.
+   If the set amount of consecutive failures( ``<ConnectTimeout>`` or ``<ReceiveTimeout>`` ) occur in the origin server, the related server will be excluded from the available server list.
    This value will be reset to 0 if a successful communication occurs before exclusion.

 -  ``<Recovery> (default: 5 times)``

-   Request with ``Uri`` in very ``Cycle``, and if the origin server replies ``ResCode`` for the set amount of consecutive times, then recover related server.
+   Request with ``Uri`` in every ``Cycle``, and if the origin server replies ``ResCode`` for the set amount of consecutive times, then the connection to the origin server is recovered.
    Setting this value to 0 will not recover the server.

-   -  ``Cycle (default: 10 seconds)`` Try request every configured seconds.
+   -  ``Cycle (default: 10 seconds)`` Tries a new request every configured amount seconds.

-   -  ``Uri (default: /)`` Uri to send request.
+   -  ``Uri (default: /)`` Sets Uri to send a request.

-   -  ``ResCode (default: 0)`` Response code that will be identified as a normal response.
+   -  ``ResCode (default: 0)`` The response code that will be identified as a normal response.
       Setting this value to 0 will regard any reply as a success.
-      For example, setting this value to 200 will only process 200 response as a success.
+      For example, setting this value to 200 will process only 200 response as a success.
-      Multiple valid response codes can be configured by using comma(,).
+      Multiple valid response codes can be configured by using a comma(,).
-      For example, 200, 206, 404 value will regard one of these responses as a success.
+      For example, each one of the numbers listed in the configuration "200, 206, 404" value will be regarded as a success.

-   -  ``Log (default: ON)`` Record HTTP Transaction that was used for recovery to :ref:`admin-log-origin`.
+   -  ``Log (default: ON)`` Records the HTTP Transaction that was used for recovery to :ref:`admin-log-origin`.